naveenblack444/EX.-No.3.2.-CREATE-3D-MODEL-FROM-ORTHOGRAPHIC-PROJECTION/README.md

 # EX No.3.2.
 CREATE 3D MODEL FROM ORTHOGRAPHIC PROJECTION
 ## DATE:30/09/2025
 ## AIM:
-To create a 3D model from given orthographic projection.
+To create a 3D model from given orthographic projection..

 ## REQUIREMENTS:
 1. Autodesk fusion 360